djino97/ClustersAnalysis/README.md

-ClustersAnalysis
+# Clusters analysis

-The program is developed in C# using the WinForm UI library.
+The program is developed in C# using the WinForm UI library._

-Clustering is a Machine Learning technique that involves the grouping of data points.
+Clustering is a Machine Learning technique that involves the grouping of data points._

-The main function of the program is clustering  the input set of points, using different methods for this.
+The main function of the program is clustering  the input set of points, using different methods for this._
 K-Means Clustering method.

 Determining the distance between points: euclidean distance and dominance distance.